InEngine-NET/InEngine.NET/docs-src/commands.md

 }
 ```

 ## Run a Command

 Create a class that implements **InEngine.Core.IOptions** in the same assembly as the command class.
-Add a VerbOptions attribute from the CommandLine namespace that defines the name of the command and optional help text.
+Add a VerbOptions attribute, from the CommandLine namespace, that defines the name of the command.
+Optional help text can also be specified in the VerbOption attribute.
-The help text can be auto-generated from the attribute or manually specified in the GetUsage method.
+The help text can be auto-generated from the attribute or manually specified in the GetUsage method if desired.

 ```c#
 using CommandLine;